The Project Board (and how not to screw it up)

 Tasks

-A scrum board consists of multiple pipelines.
-The purpose of the pipelines is to capture the state of your stories and tasks.
-Each organization determines the number and naming of those pipelines for projects, since there may be different needs in each organization, but internally, all boards should be the same.
+A scrum board consists of multiple lists.
+The purpose of the lists is to capture the state of your stories and tasks.
+Each organization determines the number and naming of those lists for projects, since there may be different needs in each organization, but internally, all boards should be the same.
 This eliminates the need to guess what the meaning of each state is; once you understand the process for your organization, you should be able to read the project board for any project and gain an accurate understanding of its state.

-For our organization, there are six pipelines.
-These pipelines are named Backlog, Planned, In Progress, Testing, Complete, and Closed.
-Stories and tasks will (generally) move from left to right through these pipelines as they progress.
+For our organization, there are six lists.
+These lists are named Backlog, Planned, In Progress, Testing, Complete, and Closed.
+Stories and tasks will (generally) move from left to right through these lists as they progress.
 They should not “skip” stages as they move - for example, you should not move from In Progress right to Complete without stopping in testing along the way.

 Backlog

-The backlog contains any unfinished story or task that is not planned or in progress for the current sprint.
-While they are in backlog, it’s OK if the stories and tasks still need work; they should be entered after the initial brainstorming process, or as new ideas arise during development, and they may not be fully fleshed out, or have tests, or be a bit vague.
-They may not be broken down into tasks, and any tasks may not yet have their tests defined.
+The Backlog contains any unfinished story or task that is not planned or in progress for the current sprint.
+While they are in Backlog, it's OK if the stories and tasks are incomplete or incorrect.
+Stories and tasks should be added to the board during the initial brainstorming process and as new ideas arise during development, even if they may not be fully fleshed out, have tests, or are still a bit vague.
+User stories in the Backlog may not (yet) be broken down into tasks, and the tests that are written may not be complete.
 Backlog is a big pile of possibility.

 Planned